“A genome is an organism’s entire single set of DNA which have all the information need for an organism to grow”.

 A methyl group binds to the CpG rich region of the genome and deactivates the gene function or makes the DNA sequence non-functional.

-Tightly packed heterochromatin region of the genome is methylated rich region, mostly inactive.
+The tightly packed heterochromatin region of the genome is methylated rich region, mostly inactive.

 Smaller double-stranded or single-stranded RNA molecules play an important role in the regulation of gene expression.

 Called microRNAs, encoded by some of the genes but can not able to form a protein thus this type of DNA even though able to transcribe, is categorized in the non-coding type of DNA sequences.